$500 for Counselor Intern I and Counselor Intern II Positions.

 $2,500 for Counselors with a verified CADC, LCADC, LAC, LPC, LSW, LCSW, and LMFT

-$500 to be received after the first 90 days of employment.
-Licensed counselors will receive $1250 after the first 30 days of employment and $125o after six (6) months of employment.
+Counselor Interns will receive $500 after the first 90 days of employment.
+Licensed counselors will receive $1,250 after the first 30 days of employment and $1,25o after six (6) months of employment.

 Are you searching for a fulfilling place to develop your career and an opportunity to impact someone’s life?
 At Integrity, we believe that a vibrant company culture that supports and nurtures our employees is so essential that it is the key to our success.
 With our team culture, we listen to your ideas and invest in your career growth!
 Our purpose and passion are to empower clients, their loved ones, and our communities by helping individuals achieve recovery and optimal wellness of the mind, body, and spirit.
 Be a part of our team whose mission is to help individuals and families through an effective and measurable system of comprehensive Therapeutic Community addictions treatment, mental health treatment, and recovery support in a way that brings about positive, long-term lifestyle change.